If you'd like to find juvenile non-fiction books about Black History Month, you can use the call number J 973.0496.

 A wonderful introduction to young children about the meaning behind the Martin Luther King, Jr. holiday.

-Barack Obama, Son of Promise, Child of Hope Nikki Grimes
+Barack Obama, Son of Promise, Child of Hope by Nikki Grimes

 Former President Barack Obama is Hawaii's first native-born President.